dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 where we can identify $THH_0, THH_1$ as before and in some sense, the $THH$ are built up out of multiple copies of $HH$.
 For example, $THH_2$ gets a contribution from $HH_2$ and $THH_0 = HH_0$.
 Similarly, $THH_3$ has a contribution from $HH_3$ and $THH_1 = HH_1$.
 So continuing upwards, each $THH$ encodes some data about all of the lower $HH$ and building them together.

-The case in which one can most clearly see the way this builds up is when $A$ is a smooth $k\dash$algebra
+The case in which one can most clearly see the way this builds up is when $A$ is a smooth $k\dash$algebra, where we computed how $HH$ of these looked in the first talk.